How does it all work?

 We'll discuss what you have in mind and come to an agreement about where would be best for you, your dog and the photographs!

 What time of day is best?

-For me, the absolute best time of day is either morning or evening golden hour (just before, during and a very short time after the sun comes up and goes down).
+For me, the absolute best time of day is either morning or evening golden hour (roughly an hour around the sun coming up and going down).
 The time and length of golden hour varies depending on the season, so we'll work out the exact time of day when you book your session.

 Another benefit of getting out at first light is that we'll often have a location to ourselves, so if you're dog isn't very sociable this might be the best time for them.